alexocode/talks/social/you-know-nothing/you-know-nothing.md

 [.link: #fff186]
 [.list: bullet-character(» )]

-> When you define your worth by your tech skills, every critique directly undermines your self-confidence -- My realization
+> When we define our worth by our tech skills, every critique directly undermines our self-confidence -- My realization

+^
+Knowledge Share = Risky
+We put ourself out there

 ---
 [.background-color: #ffffff]